FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

 In this case, in every subdomains you have to define artificial boundary conditions to form consistent equations in every subdomains.
 After this, you solve equation in every subdomains and define a strategy to obtain the global solution.

-In terms of parallel programming for **FreeFem++**, with MPI, this means that the user must be able to divide processors avaible for computation into subgroups of processors and also must be able to realize different type of communications in **FreeFem++** script.
+In terms of parallel programming for **FreeFEM**, with MPI, this means that the user must be able to divide processors avaible for computation into subgroups of processors and also must be able to realize different type of communications in **FreeFEM** script.
 Here is a wrapper of some MPI functions.

 Communicators and groups